The 2023 HVAC Contractors Guide to Starting a HVAC Business from Scratch

-The point here is that you need to do some research to find out what your Customer Acquisition Cost (CAC) should be, then determine how many customers you need to get every week, and then do the math.
+The point here is that you need to do some research to determine your Customer Acquisition Cost (CAC), then determine how many customers you need to get every week, and then do the math.

 One of the best ways to do this is through customer retention and by growing the organic traffic to your website through SEO.